NikitaHello/tiktok_autouploader/README.md

 <details>
   <summary>Unix / Mac OS</summary>
   Before automation you need to manualy launch first video uploade to your tik-tok channel.
 This have to be done as a workaround to problem with downloading age-restricted videos from youtube.
-Find **...\TiktokAutoUploader\upload_start.sh** file in project repository and launch it.
-Next follow the messages in cli, log in your youtube accaunt to create cookie cache, so you won't need to do this next time.
+Find **...\TiktokAutoUploader\upload_start.sh** file in your project repository and launch it.
+Next follow the messages in cli, log in your youtube account to create cookie cache, so you won't need to do this next time.

 Crontab will be used for automation.